Arvydas Macijauskas

 After starting his professional career with Neptūnas, he later played for some top EuroLeague teams, such as Tau Ceramica and Olympiacos.
 He also played with the New Orleans/Oklahoma City Hornets for one season in the NBA.
 He also represented the senior Lithuanian national basketball team.

 He announced his retirement from playing professional basketball in 2010, two years after his last club, Olympiacos, had released him following a prolonged judicial litigation.

 Early career

 Early in his career, Macijauskas was a member of the Neptūnas junior team.

 Professional playing career

 Lithuania

 Macijauskas made his pro debut in 1997, during the 1996–97 season, with the Lithuanian League club Neptūnas.
 He only played in 3 games in his rookie season, and spent most of the season with the Klaipėda University-Irvinga team.
 He spent three seasons with Neptūnas, and averaged 12.7 points per game, on 53 percent field goal shooting, in the Lithuanian League.

 He played the next four seasons with the Lithuanian club Lietuvos rytas, and he led them to two Lithuanian League titles, in 2000 and 2002, and to a Northern European League title in 2003.
 He was named the Lithuanian League Finals MVP in 2002 and 2003.
 He averaged 15.3 points per game, on 61 percent field goal shooting, in 143 games played with Rytas.

+On 11 November 2023, Rytas Vilnius retired Macijauskas' jersey No. 7.